melwynlobo/lxg-accel/README.md

 		scp lis3dh-00A0.dtbo 192.168.7.2:/lib/firmware/

-1. Compile lxg-accel.ko driver module, just type make on current folder.
+1. Compiling lxg-accel.ko driver module, requires kernel headers for the kernel image running on your beagleboe black.

+		To download kernel headers to current folder, enter:

+			sudo apt-get install linux-headers-`uname -r`; cp -r /usr/src/linux-headers-`uname -r` ./`

+1. After downloading kernel headers, (I have alredy uploaded kernel headers used for my beablebone black on this repository, just type "make" on current folder to build the lxg-accel.ko driver module..
 Copy the driver to /lib/modules or any folder of your choice

 		scp lxg-accel.ko 192.168.7.2:/lib/modules